arbasha/InvoiceApp/README.md

 > - Apache POI
 > - VBS to send auto mails using outlook.

+## Stats
+> - Total no of java classes: 110
+> - Total lines of code: 12,171

 ## Scrap this project, you will learn
 > - Complete understanding on Java Swing components
 > - How to build a large swing application using MVC pattern
-> - How component desigining done with GridBag layout
+> - How component designing done with GridBag layout
 > - Hibernate ORM - CRUD operations
 > - Use Hibernate ORM to read/write Microsoft Access
-> - How to connect with secure Mirosoft Access using Jackcess
+> - How to connect with secure Microsoft Access using Jackcess
 > - How to call VB script from Java application
 > - How to work with outlook in background using OLE
 > - Building Excel sheet using Apache POI